kubedb/docs/docs/guides/druid/concepts/druidopsrequest.md

 - `applyConfig` contains the new custom config as a string which will be merged with the previous configuration.

-- `applyConfig` is a map where key supports 3 values, namely `server.properties`, `broker.properties`, `controller.properties`.
+- `applyConfig` is a map where key supports values like `common.runtime.properties`, `coordinators.properties`, `overlords.properties`, `brokers.properties`, `routers.properties`, `historicals.properties` and `middleManagers.properties`.
 And value represents the corresponding configurations.

 ```yaml
   applyConfig: